Proggaroy22/Proggaroy22/README.md

 Skills: Docker / Bash Scripting / Python / CSS / HTML / Devops

 - 🔭 I’m currently working on publishing my research on Text to Image generation using MirrorGAN.
-- 🌱 I’m currently working on Medical Image Analysis and NLP
+- 🌱 I’m currently working on Medical Image Analysis and NLP.
 - 👯 I’m looking to collaborate on Github.
 - 💬 Ask me about anything related to EV.
 - 📫 How to reach me: niharikaparmita@gmail.com